rrthomas/nancy/README.md

    section, Nancy looks for an executable file on the user’s `PATH` (the list of directories specified by the `PATH` environment variable), as if with the `which` command.
 If one is found, it is run.
-(This possibility was not mentioned in the example above, but it is not very likely that Nancy will find a file called `file.html` somewhere on the user’s `PATH`, since executables don’t normally end in `.html`.)
+(This possibility is not mentioned in the Cookbook, but it is not very likely that Nancy will find a file called `file.html` somewhere on the user’s `PATH`, since executables don’t normally end in `.html`.)